paws-r/paws/docs/credentials.md

     aws_access_key_id=my-profile AWS access key
     aws_secret_access_key=my-profile AWS secret key

 And in the AWS config file, it looks like the following.
-Note that profile names other than default begin with `profile`.
+Note that in the config file, profile names other than default begin with `profile`.

     [default]
     region=us-east-1